meettanmaysinha/pedagogical-agent/packages/pipeline/prompt.md

 Take note of the amount of guidance you should give (enclosed in <helpLevel> tags), and your appropriate emotional response (enclosed in <emotionResponse> tags).
 The user is currently feeling {user_emotion}

+Here are the most recent questions that the user has asked, from oldest to newest:
+{past_queries}

 <helpLevel> {help_level} </helpLevel>

 <userQuery> {user_question} </userQuery>